Patmos Travel Experience

 Not far from Skala, the beach is sand mixed with pebbles, there are a bar and a taverna.
 Waters are shallow enough for kids, and a nice, long row of trees offers shade if you prefer to avoid umbrellas.
 It can get quite crowded during the season.

 Probably the most comfortable beach in terms of location, Meloi is one of the few sandy shores we visited.
 With a restaurant and a supermarket nearby, it’s fine to spend the day.
 It’s close to Skala, and shallow waters make it the great for families.

-The views around this distant beach are worth the visit.
+The views of this distant beach are worth the visit.
 The small islet in front of it, Agios Giorgos, offers a beautiful panorama with its tiny, white chapel.
 They say orchids blossom during spring, probably adding an extravagant touch of beauty.

-Defined by enthusiasts as one of the most beautiful bays in the world, the pebble beach of Grikos offers a relaxed atmosphere to swim or enjoy the views of little boats docking in the shore.
+Defined by enthusiasts as one of the most beautiful bays in the world, the pebble beach of Grikos offers a relaxed atmosphere to swim or enjoy the views of little boats docking on the shore.
 Ducks, fish and other interesting fauna will make the joys of adults and kids.

 In our description of the beaches of Patmos, we left the most beautiful place last.
 Rightfully considered one of the most pretty beaches of the Aegean, its name is a promise: “fine sand”.
 A unique character and complete isolation (not in August, to be honest) but often exposed to northwest winds making it difficult to reach by boat under certain conditions.